Working doesn’t always afford you quality time with your family. Learn how to spend time with the baby, even if you work

 Depending on your job, you might be able to ask for a flexible or part-time schedule that allows you to spend more time with the baby.

-Working earlier so you can leave earlier will give you a few more hours in the afternoon.
+Working earlier so you can end the work day earlier will give you a few more hours in the afternoon.
 Four 10-hour days can give you one full day to be home.
 Even reducing your hours can make a huge difference, both in how you feel about work and your home life.

 When asking for a flexible or reduced schedule, frame the request as a benefit to your employer as well, not only you.
-Make it a win-win situation, and offer a trial period so your employer doesn’t feel locked in to anything.
+Make it a win-win situation, and offer a trial period so she doesn’t feel locked in to anything.

-And as always, leverage your role and “career capital”—it’s hard to make requests when you don’t have a history of performing well at work.
+And as always, leverage your role and highlight your “career capital”—it’s hard to make requests when you don’t have a history of performing well at work.

 5. Remember the time you do spend with the baby

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Sometimes the guilt of balancing work and home takes such a toll that we assume we’re not spending any time with our kids.
-According to author Laura Vanderkam, we actually have more time than we think.
+The guilt of balancing work and home takes such a toll that we assume we’re not spending any time with the baby.
+But according to author Laura Vanderkam, we actually have more time than we think.

-In her book, I Know How She Does It: How Successful Women Make the Most of Their Time, she shows how to take a look at our schedules to determine how much time we really spend at home.
+In her book, I Know How She Does It: How Successful Women Make the Most of Their Time, she shows how to look at your schedule to determine how much time you really spend with your family.

-Looking at a “typical” work day, we not only get an inaccurate picture of the hours we spend working, but we usually pick the “worst” days to base our assumptions on.
+Looking at a “typical” work day, you not only get an inaccurate picture of your working hours, but you likely pick the “worst” days to base your estimates on.

-It’s easy to overlook that time we came home at 3pm or the vacation days we take off.
-We focus instead on the 12-hour work days, even if those long days aren’t the norm.
-And this doesn’t even take into account the weekends, which is also yet another opportunity to be home.
+For example, it’s easy to overlook that time you ended work early or the vacation days you take off.
+But you likely focus on the 12-hour work days, even if those long days aren’t the norm.
+And this doesn’t even take into account the weekends, which is also yet another opportunity to be with the baby.